 In order to make better use of natural light, at 1am the clocks move forward 1 hour from standard time.
 Although you are technically losing an hours sleep, you will notice that your drive to and from work won’t be in a blanket of darkness.

-One of the biggest sporting and social events of the year, with acts such as Sia performing there in 2016.
-The $30 million event is not one to be missed – have a think about how you can utilise this publicity for selling opportunities.
+The Dubai World Cup is a thoroughbred horserace held annually since 1996.
+The $35 million event is not one to be missed – have a think about how you can utilise this publicity for selling opportunities.

 1st of April – April Fools